Support The Philadelphia Society!

 Please use the donate button below, where you can contribute online through PayPal or by credit card.

-In addition to general operating support, we welcome support for three key program areas:
+In addition to general operating support, we welcome support for:

 1) Fellowship Fund: The Society expends approximately ten percent of our annual budget to provide registration and travel expenses to enable qualified students and young professionals to attend conferences.
 Our Fellowship Committee supervises a competitive selection process for fellowship awards, and all fellowship applicants must be nominated by a member of the Society.
 Donors may not designate awards to specific individuals.